interestingforked/shushud/doc/resource_ownership_api.md

 ### Issues

 It is not clear what would happen if a transfer call was issued with the identical account_ids.
-Likewise for transferes with identical event_ids.
+Likewise for transferes with identical entity_ids.